 Requirements of Traffic Management Personnel

-A Traffic Management Plan must only be designed and prepared by a trained and qualified Site Traffic Management Supervisor.
-(STMS) refer to Code of Practice for Temporary Traffic Management
+A Traffic Management Plan must be designed and prepared by a competent person (refer to the New Zealand Guide for Temporary Traffic Management).

-The person nominated by the contractor in the TMP is to have the specific responsibility for managing traffic at the work site.
-The person must be trained to the level of temporary traffic management required for the road level.
+The person nominated by the contractor in the TMP is to have the specific responsibility for managing all traffic, including cyclists and pedestrians, at the work site.
+This person must be deemed competent by their employer to undertake the level of temporary traffic management for the road being worked on.

 Events